 Another example of performing account-level reporting could be to create a User Composition chart but this time focusing on the composition of a user property for groups.
 For example, the following chart would show you the composition by country of all the companies that use your product:

 Account-Level Reporting in Behavioral Cohorts

-For example, we can create a Behavioral Cohort of companies who fired the event 'Create customized report' and apply that group-level cohort to a Retention Analysis chart to see the retention of companies who fired that event versions companies that didn't:
+For example, we can create a Behavioral Cohort of companies who fired the event 'Create customized report' and apply that group-level cohort to a Retention Analysis chart to see the retention of companies who fired that event versus companies that did not:

 The following chart shows us that companies who create customized reports have higher retention than companies that do not, which suggests that this might be an important event to focus on for company retention.

 You can also use our Microscope feature's various functionalities with account-level reporting.
 This is useful if you are performing an account-level analysis and want to dig deeper into a single data point or bucket.
 For example, let's say you are building a subscription conversion funnel for the companies that use your product:

 You can then use Microscope to view the groups that are in the last step's drop-off or download the groups to understand why those particular companies dropped off and never purchased a subscription.
 You can also create a group-level cohort of those companies as well and apply them to other charts to perform other analyses.